-Coloured filters, or gels, are used on accent lights, or to add colour to backgrounds or selected portions of a scene for artistic effect.
+Colored filters, or gels, are used on accent lights, or to add color to backgrounds or selected portions of a scene for artistic effect.

-Most common uses of colour filters are to convert the colour temperature of tungsten light toward daylight, known as CTB (Colour Temperature Blue).
-CTO (Colour Temperature Orange) is used to convert daylight light sources toward the color temperature of tungsten lights.
+Most common uses of color filters are to convert the color temperature of tungsten light toward daylight, known as CTB (Color Temperature Blue).
+CTO (Color Temperature Orange) is used to convert daylight light sources toward the color temperature of tungsten lights.

 With flash light, these correction filters are typically used to adjust the color temperature to better match other light sources.
-This improves the overall colour balance of an image.
+This improves the overall color balance of an image.

-Even though you can hold colour filters in front of the speedlight with duct tape, most speedlights generate high temperature when fired at full power.
-A flash holder will help you avoid damaging the filters or the speedlight unit itself.
+Even though you can hold color filters in front of the speedlight with duct tape, most speedlights generate high temperatures when fired at full power.
+A flash holder will help you avoid damaging the filters or the Speedlight unit itself.

 There are many affordable options for flash filter holders on the market, so you should always consider one that is compatible with your speed light head size and shape.

-Even though this suggested equipment doesn’t compare to professional studio lighting, it’s a great place to start if you want to improve the quality of light in your pictures.
+This lighting equipment for photography doesn’t compare to professional studio lighting.
+But it’s a great place to start if you want to improve the quality of light in your pictures.

-Portability and easiness of assembly/disassembly are also key factors when it comes to equipment.
-Small, light and battery-operated gear allows a lot of freedom and mobility.
+Portability and ease of assembly/disassembly are also key factors when it comes to equipment.
+Small, lightweight, and battery-operated gear allows a lot of freedom and mobility.

-Continuous lighting and flash light require different camera settings and light control.
-The mix of these two light sources requires some knowledge regarding colour temperature, flash duration, sync speed, motion drag/freeze and lots of other considerations that will make you learn while you experiment.
+Continuous and flash lighting require different camera settings and light control.
+The mix of these two light sources requires some knowledge regarding color temperature, flash duration, sync speed, motion drag/freeze, and lots of other considerations that will make you learn while you experiment.

 The possibilities are endless.
-It might look like this setup is just an LED wand, a speedlight and a few accessories, but you produce amazing results with just this and push forward your photography.
+It might look like this setup is just an LED wand, a Speedlight, and a few accessories.
+But you produce amazing results with just these simple pieces of equipment.

 Give it a try, you might be surprised.